yonikirby/JavaScript-Comma-Inserter/README.md

 I have experience programming in Java in several classes, including Data Structures, Algorithms, Networking and Software Engineering.

-I also have experience in HTML/CSS, JavaScript, SQL, PHP and many other things.
+I also have experience in Node.JS, React, HTML/CSS, JavaScript, SQL, PHP and many other things.
 My personal website is http://yonatankirby.atwebpages.com/

 My Java Wikipedia Question-Asker is here on Github.
 Instructions for how to set up the program are in the readme file.